-With experience in the fields of graphic and industrial design, philosophy and fine art, our studio is strengthened by the diverse backgrounds of its members.
+With experience in the fields of graphic, industrial, and digital design, Systems Studio is strengthened by the diverse backgrounds of its members.
+Our work is underpinned by a process of analysis and discussion.
 We engage in an open and thorough exchange to ensure that briefs respond fully to our clients’ needs.
-From a web design to a stationary item or exhibition, this process of analysis and discussion underpins all of our work.
+From that basis, we create identities which communicate across a spectrum of media through a coherent and unified, yet distinctive, visual language.
 Our method is characterised by a rigorous and comprehensive attention to detail.
-We find that results surpass our clients' expectations.
+With particular expertise in interface and experience design, Systems Studio deliver connecting experiences for users that surpass client expectations.

 Systems Studio is always looking for interesting people to work with, whether as clients or collaborators.